 First, let’s talk about what migraines are.
 We will then discuss how one woman found relief and how you can do so also.
 Migraines are not just really bad headaches.
 They are neurological in origin and have neurological symptoms in addition to head pain.
 Migraines often run in families.
 They affect people of all ages.
-Even babies as young as 18 months have been seen to have migraines.
+Even babies as young as 18 months can have migraines.
 Women get them 3 times more often than men.
-Here are some statistics about migraines you may find interesting:
+Here are some statistics you may find interesting:

 Migraine symptoms actually may start a day or so before the head pain is felt.
 This is called the prodrome stage.
 Symptoms may include the following: